The Foundation story

 - DIGITAL INCLUSION: increasing and expanding digital and online access and capability;

-- SPORTS AND THE ART: helping people, old and young, to lead more vibrant, active lives.
+- SPORT AND ART: helping people, old and young, to lead more vibrant, active lives.

 The Foundation’s £3 million plus annual budget is funded by external grants and charitable donations from Wheatley’s partner organisations.